uttkarshTewari2006/Pantry_tracker_app/README.md

 --> Ability to view your items with sort options and a search feature

---> Ability to use Llama API to generate a recipe with selected ingredients (Unfortunately, this feature does not work in the live demo due to Vercel hosting limitations on the free version)
+--> Ability to use Llama API to generate a recipe with selected ingredients

 This is the URL to access the web app demo: https://pantry-tracker-app-bice.vercel.app/